forceliuss/RiverDelimitation_Python/README.md

 ### How to run:

-> Install all the libraries in the requirements file. \\
+> Install all the libraries in the requirements file. \n
 > Run the riverDetection_v1.py

 	pip run riverDetection_v1